SimpleITK/SimpleITKLuaRock/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 SimpleITK is a simplified layer on top of the Insight Segmentation and Registration Toolkit (ITK).

-Be warned that building SimpleITK takes a fairly powerful, multicore machine.
+Be warned that building SimpleITK requires a fairly powerful, multicore machine.
+This SimpleITK rockspec uses luarock's "cmake" build type.
+Therefor it will only build on Linux or Mac OS X systems.

 For more information about SimpleITK, visit http://simpleitk.org